Immunizations and Health Policies

 *Usually given as DTP or DTaP or DT or Td

 Students entering seventh grade need:

-The only exemptions to the school laws for immunization are medical reasons, religious beliefs or philosophical/strong moral or ethical conviction.
-If your child is exempt from immunizations, he or she may be removed from school during an outbreak.
+The only exemptions to the school laws for immunization are medical reasons, religious beliefs, or philosophical/strong moral or ethical conviction.
+If your child is exempt from immunizations, they may be removed from school during an outbreak.
 You must provide documentation if your child is exempt.

 If the student has not received all of the doses for a multiple dose vaccine series on the child’s first day of attendance for that school year, the school administrator or a designee may not provisionally admit him or her unless the five-day rule can be met or a medical certificate is provided.
 (In the preamble that accompanies the regulation, the designee is assumed to be the school nurse.)
 Students that have not received a single dose vaccine on their first day of attendance for that school year may not be admitted to school.

 As of January 1, 2018, Allegheny County requires lead testing for all children in the county.
 Children entering Kindergarten this fall will need to show that they have had two tests to measure his/her blood lead level.

 The new regulations require blood lead testing for all children at around 9-12 months old and again at 24months old.
 If your child did not have one or both of these tests, he or she should have a blood lead test as soon as possible.

 We will need written proof from your doctor showing when the blood lead tests were done.
 Attached is a form to be completed and signed by your child’s doctor.